ukhsa-collaboration/pygom/doc/source/profile.rst

 Comparison Between Methods
 ==========================

 Although we have shown the numerical values for the confidence interval obtained using different method, it may be hard to comprehend how they vary.
-As they say, a picture says a million word, so lets see what the contour plot looks like
+As they say, a picture says a million word, and given that this particular model only has two parameters, we can obtain inspect and compare the methods visually via a contour plot.
+The code to perform this is shown below but the code block will not be run to save time and space.

 .. ipython ::
+    :verbatim:

     In [1]: niter = 1000